Am I eligible?

 - consent to a Central Credit Register check

-- currently have a legal right to reside and work in the State and be able to demonstrate that they are habitually resident in Ireland
+- currently have a legal right to reside and work in the State and meet minimum residency criteria for non-EEA/EU residents.

 Eligibility is subject to submission of a complete Local Authority Home Loan application form and confirmation by your local authority.